About the Organization

 Officers

-All officers must be members in good standing of HacDC.
+HacDC has an elected board of six officers.
 Officers receive no compensation for their duties.
-New officers are elected each year at the Annual Meeting.
+New officers are elected each year at an annual meeting.

 President